 New scientific results are published in scientific notes.
-They have to be given in a way allowing reproduction, as for any other scientific journal.
-They include title, abstracts and keywords.
-The manuscripts include six sections: Introduction, Materials and Methods, Results, Discussion, Conclusion, References.
+They have to be given in a way allowing reproduction.

+They include abstracts and keywords.
+The manuscripts include five sections: Introduction/goals, Materials and Methods, Results, Discussion, Conclusion.

-Long articles are preferably divided using short subtitles.
+Long articles are preferably divi ed using short subtitles.
 Only one level of division is accepted.

-The Introduction justifies the work, explaining the goals and the scientific basis of the study (with references).
+-The Introduction justifies the work, explaining the goals and the scientific basis of the study (with references).
 Verbs are in the present tense.

-In the Materials and Methods section, all conditions for producing results have to be given.
+-In the Materials and Methods section, all conditions for producing results have to be given.
 This paragraph does not give results.
 It is to end with the presentation of statistical tests which were implemented.
 Verbs are at the past.

-In the Results section, depending on their number or type, the results are given as groups, with mean and standard deviation, median (with extremal values), and probabilities with confidence internals.
+-In the Results section, depending on their number or type, the results are given as groups, with mean and standard deviation, median (with extremal values). and probabilities with confidence internals.
 It is better to use figures and tables added to the description of the results in natural language.
 Long lists of data should be avoided.
 This paragraph is to be written using in the past tenses.

-Discussion: this paragraph is commenting on the results, but it should not give new results or repeat results previously given.
+-Discussion: this paragraph is commenting on the results, but it should not give new results or repeat results previously given.
 The results of the study can be put in context of already published results from quoted articles.
 Quantitative analysis should be preferred to simple comparisons.

-To be noted: Editors and Reviewers who would like to propose alternative interpretations can do it in "Commentaries" (see this section).
+To be noted: discussions by the authors can be Editors discussed bv or Reviewers "Commentaries" (see this column).

-Conclusion.
-It should be short, including answers to the question(s) given in the Introduction.
+-Conclusion.
+It should be short, and answers to the question(s) given in the Introduction.
 It has to be clearly a consequence of the results, and should not include ideas which cannot be justified by data from the Results.
 It should not be a reproduction of the abstract.

 2.2.
-Commentaries (including Commentaries by Reviewers)
+Correspondence, Commentaries